BodiAugustus/ashley_defi/README.md

 #105.
 Passed ownedCourse as a prop through the courseHero component in the slug file.
 Used to display UI message to subscription purchasers.

+#106.
+Passed a UI message component depending on the COURSE_STATE through the KeyPoints component to register depending on each of the 3 states.
+Created isLocked constant and updated Curriculum component prop.
+Created conditional renders for Curriculum component to display different button messages/options depending on state value.